Author, Andrew Gibson

 That’s a lot more than a couple of hundred euros in fees.

-On a large money transfer, the exchange rate costs dwarf the bank fees that we mentioned earlier.
+On a large money transfer, the exchange rate costs dwarf the bank fees.

-It’s why I always suggest shopping around to get a better rate.
+It’s why I always suggest get an alternative quote.

 In my experience, the major banks in any country usually charge uncompetitive exchange rates because they know many customers will automatically use their services no matter what.